 Data Analytics for Business Professionals with John Johnson

 Learn how to use data analytics to make better business decisions and gain competitive advantage.
-This fast-paced introduction is ideal for managers, executives, and other business professionals.
+This fast-paced introduction is ideal for managers and executives.

 1h 17m • COURSE